tldr-pages/tldr/pages.pt_BR/windows/cmd.md

 `cmd /v:{{on|off}}`

-- Forçar que a saída de comandos use o padrão unicode:
+- Forçar que a saída de comandos use o padrão Unicode:

 `cmd /u`